rajsrinivas/TunedExecutor/README.md

 # Description
 Project to monitor active traffic and thread usage to auto tune Java executor threadpool parameters.
 This is useful to prioritize different thread pools within a JVM continuously monitoring traffice patterns..
-Ideally, this should take away the burden of knowing traffic patterns for each thread pool takes away guesstimating parameters for each thread pool.
+Ideally, this should take away the burden of knowing traffic patterns for each thread pool & need to guesstimating parameters for each thread pool.
 It is suboptimal for a given point in time.

-#Overview
+# Overview
 Builds on Java Executor framework

 Parameters are tuned based on Little's law(https://en.wikipedia.org/wiki/Little%27s_law).
 Premised on statistics of traffic patterns, arrival rate, process time.